Our fees are among the lowest in the country

 Income protection insurance can help maintain the lifestyle you've built for yourself and your loved ones, by paying a weekly benefit if you are unable to work due to serious illness or injury.

-Depending on your age, employment arrangements, and how you joined QSuper, you may have income protection insurance included as part of your QSuper account.
+Depending on your age, employment arrangements, account balance, and how you joined QSuper, you may have income protection insurance included as part of your QSuper account.
 You can check your current level of cover in Member Online.

 While income protection products typically only protect 75% of your income, QSuper offers up to 87.75%, which includes a payment into your QSuper account.1 This means that if you're unable to work, you can still cover everyday living expenses and continue to grow your super.